 • Prep.
 With a brush or scrubby sponge devoid of soap, rub the skins hard enough to remove all dirt, but not so hard to remove the skins.
 Cut out any bad spots.
 Slice them in half lengthwise.
 Sniff them carefully.
 Nothing is worse than a musty potato.

 • While the potatoes are wet, generously sprinkle your favorite spice rub all over.
-If the rub does not have salt, sprinkle table salt on too.
-Table salt is better than big grained salt because it will dissolve and diffuse into the potato faster.
+If the rub does not have salt, sprinkle a small grained salt on too.
 Let the spuds sit at room temp for 15 to 30 minutes so the salt will melt and begin migrating towards the center.

 • Serve.
 Here are some fun ways to gussy up a spud: